HubSpot (NYSE:HUBS) Releases FY 2023 Earnings Guidance

-HubSpot (NYSE:HUBS – Get Rating) updated its FY 2023 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $4.80-$4.85 for the period, compared to the consensus earnings per share estimate of $4.27.
+HubSpot (NYSE:HUBS – Get Rating) issued an update on its FY 2023 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $4.80-$4.85 for the period, compared to the consensus EPS estimate of $4.27.
 The company issued revenue guidance of $2.08 billion-$2.09 billion, compared to the consensus revenue estimate of $2.06 billion.
 HubSpot also updated its FY23 guidance to $4.80 to $4.85 EPS.

-Several equities research analysts have issued reports on HUBS shares.
-Canaccord Genuity Group lifted their price objective on HubSpot from $385.00 to $430.00 and gave the stock a buy rating in a report on Friday, February 17th.
-Needham & Company LLC boosted their price target on HubSpot from $380.00 to $470.00 and gave the company a buy rating in a report on Friday, February 17th.
-Raymond James boosted their price target on HubSpot from $360.00 to $500.00 and gave the company a strong-buy rating in a report on Friday, February 17th.
-92 Resources restated a maintains rating on shares of HubSpot in a research report on Thursday.
-Finally, Mizuho boosted their price target on HubSpot from $350.00 to $450.00 and gave the stock a buy rating in a research report on Friday, February 17th.
-Three analysts have rated the stock with a hold rating, nineteen have given a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has a consensus rating of Moderate Buy and an average price target of $428.04.
+A number of analysts have recently weighed in on HUBS shares.
+UBS Group raised their price objective on HubSpot from $420.00 to $460.00 in a research report on Thursday.
+Mizuho raised their price target on HubSpot from $350.00 to $450.00 and gave the stock a buy rating in a report on Friday, February 17th.
+888 restated a maintains rating on shares of HubSpot in a report on Thursday.
+Oppenheimer lifted their target price on shares of HubSpot from $375.00 to $450.00 and gave the stock an outperform rating in a research note on Tuesday, February 21st.
+Finally, Raymond James upped their price target on shares of HubSpot from $360.00 to $500.00 and gave the company a strong-buy rating in a research note on Friday, February 17th.
+Three research analysts have rated the stock with a hold rating, nineteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat.com, the company has a consensus rating of Moderate Buy and an average target price of $428.04.

 Insider Activity at HubSpot

-In other HubSpot news, insider Brian Halligan sold 8,500 shares of the business’s stock in a transaction dated Tuesday, April 18th.
-The stock was sold at an average price of $422.65, for a total value of $3,592,525.00.
-Following the transaction, the insider now owns 613,350 shares in the company, valued at $259,232,377.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other HubSpot news, insider Brian Halligan sold 8,500 shares of the business’s stock in a transaction dated Tuesday, April 18th.
-The stock was sold at an average price of $422.65, for a total value of $3,592,525.00.
-Following the transaction, the insider now owns 613,350 shares in the company, valued at $259,232,377.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CFO Kathryn Bueker sold 710 shares of the company’s stock in a transaction dated Tuesday, April 4th.
-The stock was sold at an average price of $424.80, for a total value of $301,608.00.
-Following the sale, the chief financial officer now owns 41,124 shares of the company’s stock, valued at approximately $17,469,475.20.
+In other news, insider Brian Halligan sold 8,500 shares of the business’s stock in a transaction that occurred on Tuesday, March 21st.
+The stock was sold at an average price of $392.85, for a total value of $3,339,225.00.
+Following the completion of the sale, the insider now directly owns 622,766 shares in the company, valued at $244,653,623.10.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In other HubSpot news, insider Brian Halligan sold 8,500 shares of the company’s stock in a transaction on Tuesday, March 21st.
+The shares were sold at an average price of $392.85, for a total transaction of $3,339,225.00.
+Following the completion of the transaction, the insider now directly owns 622,766 shares in the company, valued at $244,653,623.10.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CFO Kathryn Bueker sold 710 shares of HubSpot stock in a transaction dated Tuesday, April 4th.
+The shares were sold at an average price of $424.80, for a total transaction of $301,608.00.
+Following the completion of the sale, the chief financial officer now owns 41,124 shares in the company, valued at approximately $17,469,475.20.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 17,710 shares of company stock valued at $7,233,358.
-Company insiders own 5.60% of the company’s stock.
+Insiders sold a total of 17,710 shares of company stock worth $7,233,358 in the last 90 days.
+Corporate insiders own 5.60% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in the business.
-Mercer Global Advisors Inc. ADV raised its holdings in HubSpot by 4.9% in the 3rd quarter.
+Large investors have recently bought and sold shares of the company.
+Mercer Global Advisors Inc. ADV lifted its position in shares of HubSpot by 4.9% in the third quarter.
 Mercer Global Advisors Inc. ADV now owns 901 shares of the software maker’s stock valued at $243,000 after acquiring an additional 42 shares in the last quarter.
-Raymond James Trust N.A. raised its holdings in HubSpot by 12.3% in the 1st quarter.
-Raymond James Trust N.A. now owns 776 shares of the software maker’s stock valued at $368,000 after acquiring an additional 85 shares in the last quarter.
-Cetera Investment Advisers raised its holdings in HubSpot by 11.9% in the 1st quarter.
-Cetera Investment Advisers now owns 881 shares of the software maker’s stock valued at $418,000 after acquiring an additional 94 shares in the last quarter.
-Prelude Capital Management LLC raised its holdings in HubSpot by 20.8% in the 1st quarter.
-Prelude Capital Management LLC now owns 551 shares of the software maker’s stock valued at $262,000 after acquiring an additional 95 shares in the last quarter.
-Finally, Personal Capital Advisors Corp raised its holdings in shares of HubSpot by 28.8% in the 1st quarter.
-Personal Capital Advisors Corp now owns 438 shares of the software maker’s stock worth $208,000 after buying an additional 98 shares in the last quarter.
-Institutional investors own 90.87% of the company’s stock.
+Raymond James Trust N.A. raised its stake in HubSpot by 12.3% in the 1st quarter.
+Raymond James Trust N.A. now owns 776 shares of the software maker’s stock valued at $368,000 after purchasing an additional 85 shares during the last quarter.
+Cetera Investment Advisers lifted its holdings in HubSpot by 11.9% in the 1st quarter.
+Cetera Investment Advisers now owns 881 shares of the software maker’s stock valued at $418,000 after purchasing an additional 94 shares in the last quarter.
+Prelude Capital Management LLC boosted its stake in HubSpot by 20.8% during the 1st quarter.
+Prelude Capital Management LLC now owns 551 shares of the software maker’s stock worth $262,000 after purchasing an additional 95 shares during the last quarter.
+Finally, Personal Capital Advisors Corp boosted its stake in HubSpot by 28.8% during the 1st quarter.
+Personal Capital Advisors Corp now owns 438 shares of the software maker’s stock worth $208,000 after purchasing an additional 98 shares during the last quarter.
+90.87% of the stock is currently owned by hedge funds and other institutional investors.

 HubSpot, Inc engages in cloud-based customer relationship management.
 Its platform includes marketing, sales, service, operations and content management system, as well as other tools, integrations and a native payment solutions.
 It operates through the following geographical segments: Americas, Europe and Asia Pacific.